NASH ISLAND WOOL

 Located in the woods of Downeast Maine just a few miles inland from Nash Island, Starcroft Fiber Mill is our small family owned and operated spinning mill where we process the wool from Nash Island into handcrafted yarns and felting fibers.

 At the mill we skirt the fleeces one more time before we gently wash the wool by hand in bio-degradable soaps.
-The cleaned fibers are then hand-fed into carding, drafting, and spinning machines.
-Skirted wool for our TIDE yarn is sent to Green Mountain Spinnery in Vermont where their woolen-spun machines create the perfect color-work weight DK.
-The spun TIDE is sent back to Starcroft for hand-dying.
+The cleaned fibers are then hand-fed into a picker (first round of carding) to blend the flock's fleeces toghether.
+The prepared wool is then sent to mills in Aroostook County or Vermont to be spun before returning to Starcroft for hand-dying, skeining and labeling.

 With colors inspired by Downeast Maine’s natural coastal beauty, the finished yarns are hand-dyed in small batches.
 Our special lobster pot kettle dyeing technique creates subtle variations of color in each skein, where light and dark highlights of a single hue create beautiful shading in even the simplest knitting.

 Maine has a centuries old tradition of raising sheep on its uninhabited costal islands.
 One such island off the coast of Downeast Maine is where the story of Nash Island Wool began over 100 years ago...